PeerIslands/mongodbatlas-cloudformation-resources/cfn-resources/auditing/docs/README.md

 #### AuditFilter

 JSON document that specifies which events to record.
-Escape any characters that may prevent parsing, such as single or double quotes, using a backslash (`\`).
+Escape any characters that may prevent parsing, such as single or double quotes, using a backslash (`\`), for more information about audit filters refer to https://www.mongodb.com/docs/manual/tutorial/configure-audit-filters/.

 _Required_: No